 Point #4: Set goals to strive for.
 Write them down every single day.
 Law of attraction or God or some kind of force will make it happen in your favor.

-There’s going to be struggles, such as learning how to code, how to deal with different app store requirements, what to do if app is rejected, negative user reviews, keeping up with new features,testing your apps on new devices like latest iPhones, bugs in app, etc… This is all just part of the app business.
+There’s going to be struggling, such as learning how to code, how to deal with different app store requirements, what to do if the app is rejected, negative user reviews, keeping up with new features, testing your apps on new devices like the latest iPhones, bugs in-app, etc… This is all just part of the app business.
 If you don’t have patience then don’t bother trying because failures will happen.
-Everything in the tech industry is fast paced, your app could bring in top dollar one day but get taken out the next day.
+Everything in the tech industry is fast-paced, your app could bring in top dollar one day but get taken out the next day.

 So do you have what it takes to be an indie app developer?
 There will be struggles, sleepless nights, obstacles, and years before you could be successful.
-Some of your apps wont make money while others will.
+Some of your apps won’t make money while others will.
 Is it worth it?
-I truly believe so otherwise I wouldn’t have invested my time and energy in the apps I create, and this new blog.
-The work is hard but you get back what you put in this business.
-Question is: what are you going to do now?
-The opportunity to make a great living is live and well today more than ever.
+I truly believe so otherwise, I wouldn’t have invested my time and energy in the apps I create, and this blog.
+The work is hard but you get back what you put into this business.
+The question is: what are you going to do now?
+The opportunity to make a great living is alive and well today more than ever.
 You just need the drive and hustle to make it happen.
 When there is a will, there is definitely a way.
 Go make something happen today!

 Android, Google Play, and the Google Play logo are trademarks of Google Inc.